StaymanHou/StaymanHou.github.io/source/_posts/2014-08-11-how-this-site-got-started-ec2-t2-dot-micro-plus-vagrant-plus-octopress.markdown

 title: "How this site got started: Setup EC2 (T2.micro) + Vagrant + Octopress (Ubuntu)"
 date: 2014-08-11 00:56:23 +0000
 comments: true
-categories: [AWS, EC2, Vagrant, OctoPress]
+categories: [AWS, EC2, Vagrant, OctoPress, Dev]
+keywords: "asw, ec2, vagrant, octopress, dev"
+description: "This is a post that describes the process of setting up a vagrant + ec2 environment for a octopress blog"
 ---
 Today, I decided to start making my own blog.
 The major reason is that I can't find enough blogs talking about Chef.
 This makes things perticularly difficult when I started working on Chef.
 Not to mention blogs in Chinese.
 Therefore, I wanna record what I learned, and share it with the IT folk in the world.
 I will write both in English & Chinese.
 Hopefully it could help the IT guys in China.